 The air purification devices not only provide businesses with a flexible option for filtering over 99.95% of harmful airborne particulates, including aerosols contaminated with bacteria and viruses from people’s respiratory systems.
 HEPA 13 and carbon filters also capture gaseous pollutants, mould spores, allergens, smoke particles and VOCs.

-- How efficient are the filters of the device?
+- How efficient are the devices’ filters?

 - Does it have a high clean air delivery rate (CADR)?

-- Is there an option for a service to maintain the filters safely
+- Is there an option for a service to maintain the filters safely?

 - Is it cost-effective?